sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		-> We could say the site isn't registered... but wouldn't this open the gate for spammers?
 			-> Then again, the service is proxied and requires various secrets to align before responding.

-TODO Make "site keys not valid" warning site-wide, instead of only Extension Manager page.
+TODO Make "No valid license key was supplied" warning site-wide, instead of only Extension Manager page.

 TODO: For Honeypot Timer, add a JS script that updates the timer when the page loads.
 	-> If no JS, just keep the server-timer.